 You can get a free “Express” edition of Visual Basic, Visual C# and Visual C++ at this Microsoft site.

-If you use Fortran, the traditional scientific programming language, Fortran 90 or 95 is preferred, Fortran 77 will be tolerated, but Fortran 66 will be forbidden.
-You may also want to obtain your own Fortran 90 compiler; several brands, e.g., Intel (what used to be Microsoft and then was Digital and then Compaq; this is what is installed in the MAE Computer Lab), NAG, Absoft and Lahey are available.
+If you use FORTRAN, the traditional scientific programming language, FORTRAN 90 or 95 is preferred, Fortran 77 will be tolerated, but Fortran 66 is forbidden.
+You may also want to obtain your own Fortran 90 compiler; several brands, e.g., Intel (what used to be Microsoft and then was Digital and then Compaq), NAG, Absoft and Lahey are available.
 The latter has a stripped-down version (ELF90) available at a student discount.

-You are also welcome to use other commercial products; e.g., MATLAB, Mathematica, and Maple, but you must recognize that you will have the job of translating any of the bits and pieces of Fortran or VBA code that I will give you into that package.
-Off-grounds students can special order these packages at student discount rates through Cavalier Computers.
-You must have a valid UVa e-mail address to shop there.
+You are also welcome to use other commercial products; e.g., MATLAB, Mathematica, and Maple, but you must recognize that you will have the job of translating any of the bits and pieces of FORTRAN or VBA code that I will give you into that package.

 NOTE: Links to Web Sites external to the University of Virginia should not be considered endorsement of those Web sites or any information contained therein.